 To save your Word documents as a PDF, depending on your word processing software program, you may be able to File, Print Microsoft Print to PDF, or Print to Adobe PDF.
 If not, there are free programs you can use to convert a file to a PDF.
 Select a folder to save the PDF version of your resume in.

 If you're applying by email, follow these directions for attaching your documents to an email message.

 Remember or jot down the location where you saved the document so it's easy to find it and attach it to an email message or upload.
 It's a good idea to create a new folder for all your job search correspondence.
 Another option is to email a copy to yourself, so you always have the latest version in your inbox.

 Tips for Choosing a Resume Name

-Save your resume as a PDF.
-Not everyone uses the same operating system and word processor that you do.
+Save Your Resume as a PDF: Not everyone uses the same operating system and word processor that you do.
 I use a Mac.
-I don't have Word - and I don't want it.
+I don't have Word—and I don't want it.
 My ATS can't handle .docx files.
 A lot of the resumes I see come through horribly garbled.
-So much for that nice formatting you did (Did you?).
-PDF, or portable document format, is a simple solution.
+PDF, or portable document format, is a simple solution if the company doesn't specify a format.
 Here's how to select a file format for your resume.